Guizotia abyssinica: Oil

 Niger seed yields about 30–35% of its weight in oil which is clear, slow-drying, and edible.
 Niger seed oil is a polyunsaturated semi-drying oil.
 It has a pale yellow or orange color with a nutty taste and sweet odor.
 The raw oil has a low acidity and can be used directly for cooking.
 Normally, it has a poor shelf life and will become rancid when stored for a long period.
 Its fatty acid composition is similar to sunflower oil and has high content of linoleic acid.
 It is used as a substitute for olive oil and can be mixed with linseed oil.
-The presence of linoleic acid varies from 45.0–65.0% depending on harvested soil conditions and seed variety.
+The presence of linoleic acid varies from 45.0 to 65.0% depending on harvested soil conditions and seed variety.
 The physical character of oil and its fatty acid composition is furnished in the following tables.